changesets/changesets/docs/snapshot-releases.md

 This will generate a snapshot on each commit to a PR using the commit `SHA`, and publish it under the `prerelease` tag.
 This is very handy if you need to incrementally test out changes in your PR and don't want to generate snapshots manually for each commit.

 There is an **unintended consequence** to this for brand new packages that have never been published to npm before.
 You can read more about it in the [changeset publish docs](./command-line-options.md#unintended-first-time-publish).

-**Please note:** In addition to the repository check (`if: github.repository == ...`), we recommend that you also [turn off workflow runs for forks](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#configuring-required-approval-for-workflows-from-public-forks).
-This will prevent the workflow from running on public forks, unless you approve it.